 Unlike some towns, Oxon Hill isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Oxon Hill are a mix of both white- and blue-collar jobs.
-Overall, Oxon Hill is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oxon Hill who work in office and administrative support (18.43%), sales jobs (7.78%), and management occupations (6.54%).
+Overall, Oxon Hill is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Oxon Hill who work in office and administrative support (11.62%), management occupations (10.62%), and food service (7.86%).

 Also of interest is that Oxon Hill has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Oxon Hill has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Oxon Hill, a lot of people use the subway to get to work every day though Oxon Hill is a relatively small town.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

-In terms of college education, Oxon Hill is nearly on par with the US average for all cities of 21.84%: 20.57% of adults 25 and older in Oxon Hill have a bachelor's degree or advanced degree.
+The overall education level of Oxon Hill is somewhat higher than in the average US city of 21.84%: 26.94% of adults 25 and older in the town have at least a bachelor's degree.